sfu-mial/awesome-ai-for-health-journals/README.md

 Typically they require novel contributions from all fields to succeed (and publish).

 **Note**
-These links are not auto-generated or validated, so ymmv, they do not confer a level of approval or validation, though they can be listed after review or authoring of publications in them by the Hamarneh lab.
+These links are not auto-generated or validated, so ymmv, they do not confer a level of approval or validation.
+Usually they're on our radar after review or authoring of publications in them by researchers in the Hamarneh lab.

 If you want to contribute, create a pull request.